Venture Partners, Entrepreneurs-in-Residence, and Atlas Advisors

 Nick is CSO of Bicycle Therapeutics.
 Previously he served as the Cambridge (US) head of oncology research at Novartis, leading a group that delivered multiple new therapies to the clinic and built industry-leading platforms for drug development.
 Prior to Novartis, Nick held positions of increasing responsibility at AstraZeneca, most recently leading the US oncology lead generation group; and was instrumental in the acquisition of KuDOS Pharmaceuticals leading to the registration of Olaparib (a first in class PARP inhibitor) for the treatment of BRCA mutant cancers.
 Nick studied Natural Sciences at the University of Cambridge and was a graduate student with the ICRF in Cambridge.
 He completed his post-doctoral studies at the Laboratory of Molecular Biology in Cambridge.

-Gerhard is an EIR and was formerly CEO and president of Quartet Medicine.
-Previously he was Chief Scientific Officer and Senior Vice President of FORUM Pharmaceuticals where he developed a CNS-focused pipeline of small molecule therapeutics ranging from discovery-stage programs to phase 3 clinical programs.
+Gerhard is CEO and Co-Founder of Arkuda Therapeutics.
+Formerly he was CEO and president of Quartet Medicine.
+Prior to Quartet, he was Chief Scientific Officer and Senior Vice President of FORUM Pharmaceuticals where he developed a CNS-focused pipeline of small molecule therapeutics ranging from discovery-stage programs to phase 3 clinical programs.
 Prior to FORUM, Gerhard was Vice President, Scientific Programs and Evaluation for Fidelity Biosciences Group (now F’ Prime Capital).
 Before that, Gerhard was Director of the Dementia Research Department at Bayer.
 Gerhard has co-authored major scientific publications, patents, and reviews of new research findings in prestigious journals.
 He received his MS with honors and his PhD in Neurobiology, graduating summa cum laude from the University of Heidelberg, Germany.

 Atlas Advisor; President and Chief Executive Officer, Spero Therapeutics